 2. Blue Man Target

 The Blue Man Target is similar to the Iceman Target.
-It shows the importance of shot placement and makes the shooter focus on basic skills, with the intention of improving accuracy.
+It shows the importance of shot placement and makes the shooter focus on basic skills, to improve accuracy.
 The real difference between the two targets is the more realistic human silhouette.
 While neither is as realistic as a picture of say, Osama Bin Laden, there is an advantage to shooting at the Blue Man Target over the Iceman Target.
 The Blue man has arms and gives points of aim by importance.
 For example, the target has points with numbers including 0, 8, 9, and 10.
-If you hit 0, fatality or stopping the criminal is near impossible.
+If you hit 0, fatality or stopping the criminal is nearly impossible.
 Hitting a 10 location, however, is the most valuable area, which can cause the most damage.

 3. ATF Transitional Target